-If you are running your own mail servers, you must have a PTR record set up for your server.
-You can verify that it’s working with the tool above.
+If you are running your own mail servers, you can avoid problems like this by setting up a PTR record for your server.

-It’s possible to create filters for Google Analytics but if you are really serious about discovering which companies visiting your website, try out a 14-day trial of Leadfeeder so you don’t have to do manual and time-consuming work in Google Analytics.
+If you are serious about discovering which companies are visiting your website, try out a 14-day trial of Leadfeeder.

-Leadfeeder uses machine learning to filter ISPs and non-relevant hostnames out of your data.
-It also integrates to other marketing and sales tools for better data sharing.
+Leadfeeder uses machine learning to filter out ISPs and non-relevant hostnames from your data.
+It also effortlessly integrates with other marketing and sales tools for better data sharing.

 Final thoughts: What is reverse DNS lookup & why should you care?